Project

 Anyone still seeing performance issues?

-Updated by Matt Gold 11 days ago
+Updated by Matt Gold about 2 months ago

 I was having trouble logging in through a regular browser window and found the site to be slow (5-10 sec delay from entering URL to page load).
 Just tried in an incognito browser window, though, and I was able to log in, so maybe the issue for me is cache-related?